 For example, issuing a detention might be an appropriate response to a student who is being highly disruptive in a class.
 The teacher or staff member should also identify the reasons and triggers for the behaviour and address these where possible to reduce future problems.

-The type of disciplinary measure used for challenging behaviour will depend on the nature and severity of the incident.
-For more information on disciplinary measures including processes for suspension and expulsion see:
+disciplinary measure used for challenging behaviour will depend on the nature and severity of the incident.

 Any decisions made about addressing challenging behaviours should be clearly documented and discussed with the student’s parent or guardian.

 Where students repeatedly demonstrate challenging behaviour, schools should implement more structured intervention strategies as part of a staged response to address the behaviour.
-Intervention strategies that should be implemented include:
+Strategies can include:

-- assessing the behaviour, focussing on its influences, triggers and function (ie what purpose it serves).
+- Asses the behaviour, focus on its influences, triggers and function (ie what purpose it serves).
 This should involve observation and talking with the student, their family and relevant wellbeing professionals.

-- considering if any environmental changes need to be made, for example changing the classroom set up
+- Consider if any environmental changes need to be made, for example changing the classroom set up.

-- engaging appropriate support services, such as a student welfare coordinator, student support services or community agencies to undertake assessments and/or provide specialist support
+- Engage appropriate support services, such as a student welfare coordinator, student support services or community agencies to undertake assessments and/or provide specialist support.

-- establishing a student support group to establish the student’s needs and supports required
+- Establish a student support group to establish the student’s needs and supports required.

-- implementing appropriate disciplinary measures that are proportionate to problem behaviours
+- Implement appropriate disciplinary measures that are proportionate to problem behaviours.

-- considering alternative learning or behaviour management options such as student development centres or re-engagement programs.
+- Consider alternative learning or behaviour management options such as student development centres or re-engagement programs.

-Schools should use the staged response checklist as a guide to help them consider, implement and document their responses to incidents of challenging behaviour.
-For more information, see:
+- Use the staged response checklist as a guide to consider, implement and document your responses to incidents of challenging behaviour.

-Teachers are the school staff members who spend the most time with students, therefore support and discipline responses should always involve the classroom teacher.
+Teachers spend the most time with students, therefore support and discipline responses should always involve the classroom teacher.

 Where there are ongoing behaviour issues, teachers should work with school leadership and/or school wellbeing staff to get specialist support for the student.
 For serious behavioural issues where suspension or expulsion is being considered, the principal must be directly involved in decision-making.

-- enhance understanding of the factors influencing behaviour
+- enhances understanding of the factors influencing behaviour

-- build skills in responding to challenging behaviour.
+- builds skills in responding to challenging behaviour.

-Schools should keep detailed records of instances of challenging behavior and management reponses reported by students, teachers, non-school based staff and the school community.
+Schools should keep detailed records of instances of challenging behaviour and management responses reported by students, teachers, non-school based staff and the school community.